nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If you wish to include a start time for your task, the start time should not be later than deadline.
 * Editing tags through the `edit` command overrides all existing tags.
   If you wish to add or delete only certain tags, use `tag` and `deleteTag` commands instead.
+* `edit INDEX t/` is provided as a mean to clear all tags for a task, you cannot add tags while clear other tags.
+For example, `edit 1 t/ t/tag`.

 Tutorial Example:<br>
 `edit 1 n/Refactor tP code d/Make the code look neater b/2021-04-09`